examachine/pisi/README.md

 * tests: unit tests, stress tests and test scripts
 * tools: misc. tools used by developers

-##Basic use:
+##Basic usage:

+PISI is self-documenting.
 To see help about basic usage, simply issue

 ~~~~
 $ pisi --help